JTranOrg/JTran/docs/reference.md

 ##### Array Indexers

 Indexers can be added to arrays.
-Note: if an expression expects an array and it evaluates to a single object then that single object is treated as an array with that one object in it.
+Note: if an expression expects an array and it evaluates to a single object then that single object is treated as an array with that one object in it (with the exception of #foreach).
 This is true everywhere in JTran:

     #(Venues[1])

 If the expression inside the brackets evaluates to an integer then the indexer is treated as a classic array index (note that arrays are zero based).
 In the example above returns the second object in the Venues array.

+If the expression inside the brackets evaluates to a string and the expression itself is a single object then the property of that object with the name specified is returned (akin to a C# dictionary):

+    #(Car['Make'])

 If the expression inside the brackets does not evaluate to an integer then it is considered a boolean expression and the indexer acts like a "where" clause.
 Note the scope inside the brackets will then be on each child object in the array: